Mohamed-Abotalb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Second Script is in file 101-symbolic_link_permissions and it changes the owner and the group owner of _hello to vincent and staff respectively.

 - Third Script is in file 102-if_only and it changes the owner of the file hello to betty only if it is owned by the user guillaume.

+- Fourth Scritp is in file 103-Star_Wars and it plays the StarWars IV episode in the terminal.